-Question: What is the CY program-specific priority?
+Question: What is the EM program-specific priority?

-In response to the widespread and severe harm to children and youth caused by technology-facilitated abuse (such as sextortion, online stalking, and non-consensual image sharing), the CY Program has made it a priority to address online harm and promote online safety.
-During the review process, special consideration will be given to applications that incorporate activities that prevent and respond to online harm.
-If you decide to address this CY program-specific priority, your application should clearly describe your project's specific plans to do so.
-As with the OVW Priority Areas, you are not required to address the program-specific priority and will not be penalized if you do not address it.
+In response to the widespread and severe harm caused by technology-facilitated abuse (such as sextortion, online stalking, and non-consensual image sharing), the EM Program has made it a priority to address online harm and promote online safety.
+During the review process, special consideration will be given to applications that incorporate activities to engage men and boys in the prevention of technology-facilitated abuse.
+If you decide to address this EM program-specific priority, your application should clearly describe your project's specific plans to do so.
+As with the OVW Priority Area, you are not required to address the program-specific priority and will not be penalized for not addressing it.